Personal Terms

 For example, the Revolut app or Revolut Card must not be used (directly or indirectly) as follows:

-- in a way that we reasonably believe might harm our ability to provide our services (This includes, for example, activities such as “looping”, in which you use your debit card or prepaid card to charge funds into your Revolut account to subsequently transfer such funds to your account at a bank which is also the issuer of such debit card or to charge such amount back to the originating prepaid card.);
+• in a way that we reasonably believe might harm our ability to provide our services (This includes, for example, activities such as “looping”, in which you use your debit card or prepaid card to charge funds into your Revolut account to subsequently transfer such funds to your account at a bank which is also the issuer of such debit card or to charge such amount back to the originating prepaid card or you circulate funds between your or a third party's bank accounts via your Revolut account.);

-- for any transactions to receive cash other than making a withdrawal from an ATM (cash machine);
+• for any transactions to receive cash other than making a withdrawal from an ATM ;

-- to abuse, exploit or get around any usage restrictions set by a service provider your Revolut Card is registered with.
-For example, you must only use one Revolut Card for any particular service provider that offers a free subscription or trial period;
+• to abuse, exploit, get around or breach any usage restrictions set by a service provider your Revolut Card is registered with.
+For example, you must only use one Revolut Card for any particular service provider that offers a free subscription or trial period.
+It is prohibited to use our virtual or disposable cards to apply more than once for free subscription or trial period services or services with a limited number of times for the same service provider;

-- to trade in foreign currencies for speculative purposes (that is, to take advantage of any expected rise or fall in the value of a currency) or to take advantage of discrepancies in the foreign exchange market;
+• to trade in foreign currencies for speculative purposes (that is, to take advantage of any expected rise or fall in the value of a currency) or to take advantage of discrepancies in the foreign exchange market, or acts reasonably suspected to be these acts;

-- to use the Revolut app as a vehicle to “monetise” balances topped up with your credit card or prepaid card.
-To “monetise” means: (i) to withdraw balances topped up with a credit card or prepaid card from an ATM and (ii) to transfer balances topped up with a credit card or prepaid card to domestic or international bank accounts and other Revolut users in Japan and abroad.
+• to use the Revolut app as a vehicle to “monetise” balances topped up with your credit card, debit card or prepaid card.
+To “monetise” means: (i) to withdraw balances topped up with a credit card, debit card or prepaid card from an ATM and (ii) to transfer balances topped up with a credit card, debit card or prepaid card to domestic or international bank accounts and other Revolut users in Japan and abroad; and,

 MOVING MONEY IN AND OUT